 The key method for describing the local approach should be the theory of change.

-Once the business case for the model has been approved, this third and final stage of the process focuses on:
+Once the business case for the model has been approved, the third stage of the process focuses on:

 - developing the implementation plan